Personal Finance Strategy

 There is also a very real India-specific risk: job loss or income disruption.
 A home loan EMI of ₹45,000/month becomes a crisis if income drops by 50% for 6–12 months.
 An SIP can be paused; a home loan cannot.
 Every rupee of prepayment reduces the minimum income needed to survive a bad period.
 For households with variable income, single-income earners, or those in volatile industries, the insurance value of prepayment cannot be ignored.

-"Debt-free is a return that doesn't show up in a spreadsheet — but it shows up in the quality of every financial decision you make for the rest of your life."
+"Debt-free is a return that does not show up in a spreadsheet, but it shows up in the quality of every financial decision you make for the rest of your life."

 12. The Snowball Strategy After Loan Closure